People in the EU - statistics on origin of residents

 Occupation by place of birth

-As noted above, migration policies within the EU for citizens of non-member countries are increasingly concerned with attracting migrants with particular profiles; note that while such policies may impact on new migrant arrivals, they are unlikely to affect those migrants already permanently resident within the EU.
+As noted above, migration policy within the EU for citizens of non-member countries is increasingly concerned with attracting migrants with particular profiles; note that while such policies may impact on new migrant arrivals, they are unlikely to affect those migrants already permanently resident within the EU.

 Table 3 (also based on data from the population and housing census) provides information on the occupations of native-born and foreign-born residents.
-In 2011, the most striking difference was recorded in relation to the proportion of foreign-born and native-born residents who were classified as having elementary occupations.
-Just over one fifth (20.6 %) of all the foreign-born residents living in EU Member States who were in employment carried out elementary occupations such as being a cleaner, agricultural or construction labourer, food preparation assistant, or refuse worker.
-This could be compared with less than one tenth (9.7 %) of the native-born workforce.
+In 2011, the most striking difference between these two subpopulations was recorded in relation to people who had elementary occupations.
+Just over one fifth (20.6 %) of all the foreign-born residents living in EU Member States who were in employment carried out elementary occupations such as being a cleaner, agricultural or construction labourer, food preparation assistant, or refuse worker; this could be compared with less than one tenth (9.7 %) of the native-born workforce.

 Workers in elementary occupations accounted for a particularly high share of the foreign-born workforce in Italy, Cyprus, Greece, Slovenia, Spain, Luxembourg, Denmark and Germany, as their shares of the foreign-born workforce were at least 10 percentage points higher than within the native-born workforce.